What are Hooded Eyes?

-The surgery to fix droopy eyelids involves making a small incision and removing skin or fat from the eyelids before closing the incision back up.2 A blepharoplasty may be done under local anesthetic or under general anesthetic.5 It is up to you and your doctor to decide what is the best option for you.
+Blepharoplasty involves making a small incision and removing skin or fat from the eyelids.2 A blepharoplasty may be done under local anesthetic or under general anesthetic.5 It is up to you and your doctor to decide what is the best option for you.

 Eyelid surgery, like all surgeries, comes at a cost and is not without risks.
-It may cost a few thousand dollars, depending on where you get it done and whether or not your insurance will cover the surgery.
+It may cost a few thousand dollars.
+The cost varies depending on where you get it done, as well as insurance coverage.
 The risks involve a hematoma, scarring, and blurry vision.5